Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Cromer has 61 active public transport stops, all of which are bus stops.
-These stops are served by 41 different routes that together facilitate 2,318 weekly passenger trips.
-The accessibility of these services is rated as excellent, with residents on average being located just 144 meters from the nearest stop.
+Cromer has 61 active public transport stops, all serving buses.
+These stops are connected by 41 different routes that together facilitate 2,318 weekly passenger trips.
+The average distance from a resident's home to the nearest stop is 144 meters.

 Frequently Asked Questions - Transport